orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

 - If the implementation of the persistence API supports form versioning:
     - [SINCE Orbeon Forms 4.5] If the request is for a form definition, the `Orbeon-Form-Definition-Version` request header tells which version of the form definition is requested.
     - [SINCE Orbeon Forms 2023.1] If the request is for a form data, the `Orbeon-Form-Definition-Version` response header indicates which version of the form definition was used to create the relevant form data.
-- [SINCE Orbeon Forms 2023.1] The built-in implementation of the persistence API supports the HEAD method, and Form Runner also makes calls to the CRUD API using the HEAD method.
-Implementations of the CRUD API must implement HEAD just like GET, but return an empty body.
+- [SINCE Orbeon Forms 2023.1] The built-in implementation of the persistence API supports the HEAD method.
+Form Runner uses HEAD instead of GET as an optimization when it doesn't need the response body.
+Implementations of the CRUD API must handle HEAD requests similarly to GET requests, but return an empty body.

 ### PUT